CDCgov/cfa-actions/post-artifact/README.md

 | `message`       | Message template to be posted in the PR, as Github-flavored Markdown (GFM).
 Use the placeholder `{ artifact-url }` to reference the URL of the uploaded artifact, either raw or as GFM formatted link.
 Use the `{ artifact-name }` placeholder to include the artifact name in the message | false    | `'Thank you for your contribution ${{ github.actor }} :rocket:!
 Your { artifact-name } is ready for download :point_right: [here]({ artifact-url }) :point_left:!'` |
 | `python`        | The path to the Python executable. | false    | `'python'`       |

-This action only runs in PRs and requires the `pull-requests: write` permission.
+This action only runs in PRs and requires the `pull-requests: write` and `actions: read` permissions.

 ## Example: Post artifact created within a job